lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 // [2] -- baz
 ```

 ### `phandle`s

-We've seen that properties of the types [`phandle` and `phandles`](#path-phandle-and-phandles) produce the same output, with the only difference that the output of `phandle` only generates a single set of macros.
-Since the values of _phandle_ macros are still just _node identifiers_, we need to make a tiny adaption for our referenced `/node_a`; we're adding the property `dummy-value` of type `int` in the overlay:
+We've seen that properties of the types [`phandle` and `phandles`](#path-phandle-and-phandles) produce the same output, with the only difference being that the output of `phandle` only generates a single set of macros.
+Since the values of _phandle_ macros are still just _node identifiers_, we need to make a tiny adaption for our referenced `/node_a` to show how they are used; we're adding the property `dummy-value` of type `int` in the overlay:

 `dts/playground/props-phandles.overlay`
 ```dts